marcietolbert/MYDFIR-SOC-Analyst-Challenge/Pages/Logical-Diagram.md

 # Logical Diagram

 ## Introduction
-Welcome to day one of the MYDFIR SOC Analyst Challenge.
-In day one of the challenge I have been tasked with creating a logical diagram for the project.
-I'm excited to tackle this task as I have never created a diagram of any kind before, but before I jump into the technical aspects of creating a logical diagram, let's talk some theory.
+In the MYDFIR SOC Analyst Challenge, day one required me to create a logical diagram for the project.
+I was excited to tackle this task as I quickly saw the importance of having the ability to construct logical diagrams.
+What follows is me explaining the technical aspects of creating both a static and an animated diagram.
+First, however, let's explore network diagramming theory.

 ### Skills Learned
 [Bullet Points - Remove this afterwards]